 Transport arrangements during coronavirus outbreak

-We have notified the parents of eligible pupils and made arrangements for those that have confirmed they need transport.
-If you believe you are eligible for this provision/transport please contact your child's school or our Transport Entitlement Team by emailing School.Transport@bedford.gov.uk or call 01234 718004.
+If you are a key worker or your child has an EHCP and you believe you are eligible for this provision/transport please contact your child's school or our Transport Entitlement Team by emailing School.Transport@bedford.gov.uk or call 01234 718004.

 In certain circumstances, we have a duty to provide free home to school transport.
 We arrange school transport for children and young people in Bedford Borough who are eligible for transport in line with our transport policies.
 Please note that once a request for transport is approved, our Client Transport Team will try to ensure transport is arranged within 10 working days.

 You will find further information on these pages about who is eligible for transport, our transport policies, how to apply and what other help might be available to you.